-Post Baby – Will my tummy ever go back to ‘normal’? : Post natal physiotherapy
+Post Natal Physiotherapy – Will my tummy ever go back to ‘normal’?

 So you’ve had your baby.
-You love them more then lift itself.
-But….
+You love him/her more then life itself.

 What’s happened to your body?
-You still look and feel six months pregnant – no one told you about that bit… and there’s this line/ gap/ hollow down the middle of your now striped/ scarred tummy… whats that about?
+You still look and feel six months pregnant – no one told you about this bit… and there’s this line/ gap/ hollow down the middle of your now striped/ scarred tummy… whats that about?
 What do you do?
-Is it dangerous?
+Should you worry?

-Despite the name (Rectus Abdominis Diastasis), ALL abdominal (not just the Rectus Abdominis) muscles are stretched, but the separation that we can see and feel, is the “apparent” gap between the left and right Rectus Abdominis muscles.
+Despite the name (RAD/DRAM) which suggests it is just the rectus abdominis muscle that has separated, ALL of the abdominal muscles (not just the Rectus Abdominis) are stretched/lengthened, but the separation that we can see and feel, is the “apparent” gap between the left and right Rectus Abdominis muscles.
 You may notice it while you are pregnant as being a ‘doming’ in the centre of your abdomen as you try to get out of a chair/ bed.
 You may notice post natal when you are lying on your back and there is a “hollow” down the centre of your tummy.

-During pregnancy, the aim is to try and protect the RAD.
+During pregnancy, the aim is to try and protect the area.
 That is try and limit how big it becomes.
-That means learning how to move so that the ‘doming’ doesn’t occur.
-Excessive or intense abdominal exercises such as crunches, can stiffen the muscles that need to stretch for pregnancy, resulting in a bigger RAD.
-It is important to note that ‘some’ abdominal tone is important to help manage the changes in posture that occur rapidly through pregnancy.
+That means learning how to move so that the ‘doming’ is limited.
+It is important that ‘some’ abdominal tone and strength is maintained as this helps manage the changes in posture that occur rapidly through pregnancy.